November 1, 2013

 “It is abundantly clear that the claims made in the city’s lawsuit have no basis in fact,” said Ken Mead, AOPA general counsel.
 “The city’s argument is hardly a novel one, and it should be very clear by now to members of the Santa Monica City Council and opponents of the airport that the airport must remain in operation under its agreement with the federal government.
 That may be politically unpopular for a few council members, but it happens to be the law.”

-The Santa Monica City Council has long sought to restrict and even close the airport, due to nearby resident noise complaints, though a recent survey of city residents by AOPA found that more than 70 percent wanted the airport to continue to operate.
+Santa Monica’s City Council has long sought to restrict and even close the airport, due to nearby resident noise complaints, though a recent survey of city residents by AOPA found that more than 70 percent wanted the airport to continue to operate.
 Most complaints are generated, apparently, by residents who don’t live in the city of Santa Monica.

-In a statement, Santa Monica contends that it owns the airport land and that during World War II, it worked with the federal government to “expand and improve the Airport.”
+In a statement, Santa Monica contended that it owns the airport land and that during World War II, it worked with the federal government to “expand and improve the Airport.”
 After the war, the city statement says: “The airport was returned to the City through an instrument of transfer.
 The federal government claims that the instrument of transfer obligates the City to operate the Airport ‘in perpetuity’ or forfeit its ownership interest to the federal government.
 The City disputes this claim.”